 US Formally Lifts Sanctions On Syria: Treasury Dept

-Washington: The United States on Friday lifted comprehensive economic sanctions on Syria, marking a dramatic policy shift following the end of Bashar Al Assad's regime and opening the door for new investment in the war-torn country.
+WASHINGTON, May 24 (NNN-AGENCIES) - The United States lifted comprehensive economic sanctions on Syria on Friday, marking a dramatic policy shift following the end of Bashar al-Assad's regime and opening the door for new investment in the war-torn country.

 Legal Disclaimer: